 - Pre-Production Meeting: Key messaging, identify audience, set timelines

 - Strategic Vision: Story identification, storyboarding, planning and shoot prep

 - Content Creation: Logging, scripting, producing and editing

 While every production company and video project are different, there are some key elements that will help your video project go as smoothly as possible.
 Whether you are working with your internal video team or a video production company, make sure that you have an established video production process that helps account for all the different variables of your project.

-Editors Note: This blog was originally published in October 2015 and was updated on January 8, 2019.
+Editors Note: This blog was originally published in October 2015 and was updated February 2021.